 Student whose grade is >=26 have the possibility to ask for an additional oral examination.
 This consists in one question, whose outcome can improve or worsen the grade of the written examination.

-This course started for the first time in academic year 2011/2012.
-The websites for previous years are the following:
+This course started for the first time in academic year 2011/2012; We list here the specific websites for each academic year:

 - Academic Year 2014/2015: http://sites.google.com/a/frisso.net/par1415/

 - C. Huitema, Routing in the Internet (2nd Edition), Prentice Hall, 1999, ISBN 978-0130226471.